-Since PCD is present in about a quarter of situs inversus totalis patients and since situs inversus totalis is present in nearly half of individuals with PCD, this article covers both heterotaxy syndrome and PCD.
-Moreover, because asplenia and polysplenia can occur in the same family, [5, 6] a patient’s splenic phenotype should be viewed as merely one phenotypic aspect of an underlying laterality disorder, even though many prior reviews of heterotaxy syndrome have divided patients into 2 groups based on only splenic phenotype.
+Because PCD is present in about a quarter of situs inversus totalis patients and due to the fact that situs inversus totalis is present in nearly half of individuals with PCD, this article covers both heterotaxy syndrome and PCD.
+Moreover, because asplenia and polysplenia can occur in the same family, [5, 6] a patient’s splenic phenotype should be viewed as merely one phenotypic aspect of an underlying laterality disorder, even though many prior reviews of heterotaxy syndrome have divided patients into two groups based on only splenic phenotype.

 Embryology and developmental biology

 Ivemark’s review of 65 cases of human patients with asplenia, in which most but not all had heart disease, firmly established the spectrum of congenital heart lesions that occurred in patients with lateralization disorders.
 Four years later in 1959, the recovery of a spontaneous, autosomal recessive, viable mutation in mice was reported and was named iv, for inverted viscera.